 If you take the time to arrange the threads you need for your project into a suitable order, and have your needles and other tools in close proximity, you will save plenty of time when it comes to restocking your needle.

-Any decent cross stitch chart will give you a thread list and I would recommend investing in a bobbin box and bobbins, within which you can arrange your threads in numerical order.
+Any decent cross stitch chart will give you a thread list and I would recommend investing in a Bobbin Box, within which you can arrange your threads in numerical order.
 It might not be the most exciting task, but it can avoid a lot of frustration when in the middle of a project.

-One of the smartest tools I bought for my floor standing frame was an flexible arm with clamps on either end; this meant I could position my chart at eye level and keep track of my progress without moving my head.
+One of the smartest tools I bought for my floor standing frame was a flexible clip arm on either end; this meant I could position my chart at eye level and keep track of my progress without moving my head.

 Another useful hack is to use Sugru and magnets to create places where you can stick your scissors or other useful accoutrements.
 Sugru and magnets can be combined in loads of ways outside of the world of stitch, but if you want to save time in hunting your snips, give this hack a try!